 Ego can be a good thing.
 It’s part of what drives us to succeed.
 But it can get in our own way.
 Usually it happens when take our eye off the mission and start worrying about winning and losing by less important measures—like status.

 I’m discovering that a mature ego understands the secret of greatness.
 It requires the humility to allow others to pass us—if that’s what it takes to accomplish the mission.
 So what’s the goal?
 The kingdom of God.
 Of course, we can still pursue the secret of greatness—and we must!

 Greatness as Jesus described it: a servant’s heart.

-Tell me what you think: What helps you pursue true greatness?
+Tell me what you think: What do you see as greatness, and what helps you pursue it?
 To leave a comment, just click here.